isomerpages/govtech-gobusiness/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 ## An enhanced GoBusiness experience

 Enjoy an even more integrated and seamless experience on GoBusiness with a brand new GoBusiness Dashboard, new and improved e-Advisers, and more!
-Here's what you can expect:
+These are what you can expect:

 ### An all-new GoBusiness Dashboard